raspberrypilearning/jazzy-jumpers/en/step_8.md

 switch costume to [wrong v]
 ```

-If any of the sprites making up the jumper broadcasts that its costume was wrong, the player will see the X costume.
-If not, they will see the ✔ costume.
+If any of the sprites making up the jumper broadcasts that its costume was wrong, the player will see the X. If not, they will see the ✔.